microsoft/spring-data-cosmosdb/README.md

 - Spring Data [@Id](https://github.com/spring-projects/spring-data-commons/blob/db62390de90c93a78743c97cc2cc9ccd964994a5/src/main/java/org/springframework/data/annotation/Id.java) annotation.
   There're 2 ways to map a field in domain class to `id` field of Azure Cosmos DB document.
   - annotate a field in domain class with `@Id`, this field will be mapped to document `id` in Cosmos DB.
-  - set name of this field to `id`, this field will be mapped to document `id` in Cosmos DB.
+  - set name of this field to `id`, this field will be mapped to document `id` in Azure Cosmos DB.
 - Custom collection Name.
   By default, collection name will be class name of user domain class.
 To customize it, add annotation `@Document(collection="myCustomCollectionName")` to domain class, that's all.
 - Custom IndexingPolicy